 If you've worked on any side projects, contributed to open-source projects, or have a portfolio, make sure to include these.
 They can be particularly persuasive for showcasing skills that might not be evident from your formal work history.

-Impress the recruITer
+Impress the recruiter

 - Customization: Tailor your resume for each application, highlighting the experience and skills most relevant to each job.